 A landmark that will help you find parking for this area is the Santiago de los Caballeros statue.
 Park nearby and walk down to the cross and overlook area.

 Interested in learning more about Cerro de La Cruz?
-I've dedicated an entire post to this area that you can find here.
+I've dedicated an entire post to this area that you should check out!

 One of the more peculiar places worth visiting in Antigua is the Hobbitenango eco park.